Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Normal Oil Level

-When checking the oil level on your dipstick, you want to see the oil level fall within the designated range that indicates it is at a normal level.
+When checking the oil level on your dipstick, you want to see the fall within the designated range that indicates it is at a normal level.
 This means that the oil is at the optimal level to lubricate and protect your engine.
 It’s like having the perfect amount of water in a plant – too little and it wilts, too much and it drowns.

 Low Oil Level